Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Experiments

 \subsection{Effect of Different Heads and the Hazard Signal}

 To answer question \ref{aux_heads} and see the effect of each head on the learned latent-vector and the proposed hazard signal, a down-stream RL task, DQN agent, was considered.
 The VAE with a reconstruction head proposed in~\cite{chen2019model} was considered as the baseline (dqn\_rec).
-Four other models are trained to analyze the effect of each head and the hazard signal: (a)VAE with reconstruction and planning heads (dqn\_rec\_plan), (b)VAE with reconstruction and motion prediction heads (dqn\_rec\_pred), (c)VAE with reconstruction, planning, and motion prediction heads (dqn\_rec\_plan\_pred), and (d)VAE with auxiliary hazard signal in addition to three heads in case \(c\) (dqn\_rec\_plan\_pred\_hzrd).
+Four other models are trained to analyze the effect of each head and the hazard signal: (a) VAE with reconstruction and planning heads (dqn\_rec\_plan), (b) VAE with reconstruction and motion prediction heads (dqn\_rec\_pred), (c) VAE with reconstruction, planning, and motion prediction heads (dqn\_rec\_plan\_pred), and (d) VAE with auxiliary hazard signal in addition to three heads in case \(c\) (dqn\_rec\_plan\_pred\_hzrd).

 All networks are trained using the full dataset.
 Then the encoder of each case was used as the feature extractor for the DQN agent.
 The encoder weights were fixed, and we only trained DQN weights in this phase.
-For case \(d\), the DQN agent also used the hazard signal, which is a Gaussian likelihood between the route and the motion prediction result.
+For case \(d\), the DQN agent also used the hazard signal.
 Fig.~\ref{fig:prop_arch} shows the full model used in case \(d\).

 Fig.~\ref{fig:heads} shows the comparison.
-Our proposed method (dqn\_rec\_plan\_pred\_hzrd) outperformed all other cases, achieved a higher mean reward, and solved the task faster in both roundabout and intersection scenarios.
-The baseline method cannot solve the task, but by adding the planning head, the agent can finally solve it and reach the destination.
+Our proposed method (dqn\_rec\_plan\_pred\_hzrd) outperformed all other cases, achieved a higher mean reward, and solved the task in both roundabout and intersection scenarios.
+The baseline method (dqn\_rec) cannot solve the task, but by adding the planning head, the agent can finally solve the task in some episodes and reach the destination.
 We can also see the effect of planning and prediction heads by comparing the VAE with reconstruction and prediction heads (dqn\_rec\_pred) against the VAE with reconstruction and planning heads (dqn\_rec\_plan).
 It shows that the motion prediction head that has information about other dynamic agents' future motion can be more beneficial than the planning head and improve the down-stream task's performance by a large margin.
 We can also see that using both planning and prediction heads in addition to the reconstruction head (dqn\_rec\_plan\_pred) can outperform using planning and prediction heads separately.
+Note that reaching the destination threshold shown in the charts isn't an exact value, but rather an area resulting from several runs of the full method (dqn\_rec\_plan\_pred\_hzrd) with different random seeds.